 The behaviour of a function can be defined by using statements and operations described in clauses Error: Reference source not found to Error: Reference source not found.

 Functions may be parameterized.

+A function with an extends clause is called a method (see clause 16.1.5).

 Functions may have an mtc clause.
 If a function has an mtc clause, the type referenced by this clause shall be mtc-compatible (see clause Error: Reference source not found) with the type of the mtc component reference.
 If the mtc clause is not present, the type of the mtc component reference is unknown in the scope of this function.